 There are no correct answers.
 The value is in the noticing itself.

-When you notice a physical signal that feels unclear, you can try this short practice.
+When a body signal feels unclear, this short practice can create enough space to begin the Preveal Body Signal Framework with careful noticing.
 It takes less than two minutes and does not require anything except a moment of stillness.

 This practice is not a treatment method.
 It is a short reflective pause for everyday awareness.